 However, for non fiction authors, getting it done this way might be quite tasking especially when it comes to breaking down your idea into chapters.

-So, as a non fiction author, you’ll be better off, starting out with your title.
-Although in any case, I always encourage authors to use a style that boosts their creativity.
+So, as a non fiction author, you’ll be better off, starting out with sorting your title.
+Although in any case, I always encourage authors to use any approach that boosts their creativity.

 Now, after writing your title, begin to chunk down your idea into chapters.
-To make it easy to develop a central chapter theme that will still link back to the central idea.
+To make it easy to develop a central chapter theme that will still link back to the general theme of your book.